-QUESTIONS 1.
-How do you think the rover got energy to work the motors in the wheels?
-It had to carry batteries to provide energy to the motors.
-2. The rover was made of very light materials.
+- 1. How do you think the rover got energy to work the motors in the wheels? - 2.
+The rover was made of very light materials.
 Why did the rover have to be light?
-Firstly, a rocket had to lift it off the Earth to go to the Moon; secondly, a light vehicle could work on smaller batteries.

 3. Why did the wheels have shields over them?
 The shields are the orange things over the wheels.
-The tyres could throw up small stones that could do damage.
 4. The wheels of the rover were quite wide.
 What would happen if the wheels were narrow like a bicycle wheel?
-The wheels would sink into the sand and get stuck.
 5. Why must cars on Earth have headlights?
-Cars on Earth have headlights so that the drivers can see the road at night.
 6. Do you think the rover needed headlights?
-No, the astronauts worked in full sunlight.